|

 of such records from public disclosure is necessary to meet

-the objective of antiterrorism planning or protection.
-Such
+the objective of antiterrorism, cybersecurity planning or

-statement shall be a public record and shall be disclosed
+and resilience.
+Such statement shall be a public record

-upon request.
-Nothing in this subdivision shall be construed
+Nothing in this subdivision 14 shall prevent

-natural disaster or other catastrophic event.
+to fire, explosion, natural disaster, or other catastrophic

 §